hactar-is/frink/docs/source/index.rst

 ..
 WARNING::

     Frink is currently pre-alpha and extremely likely to change.
-It doesn't even have any tests yet.
+However, it is stable enough in the Flask-Security datastore that you could probably use it to enable Flask-Security to work with RethinkDB.

 .. toctree::
    :maxdepth: 2